Dot-H/mydbg/README.md

     break   [ADDR]  Put a breakpoint on the address in argument if any and on the current address otherwise.

+    tbreak  [ADDR]  Put a temporary breakpoint on the address in argument if any and on the current address otherwise.
+A temporary is hit only one time before being trash.

     continue
             [PID]   Continue the execution of the pid given in argument.